 - Responding to the message

-In active listening, it is not about you dominating the conversation but sharing the dialog with your partner.
+In active listening, it is not about you dominating the conversation but sharing the dialogue with your partner.
 So do not try to dominate the conversation by imposing your ideas on the other person.
-Instead, encourage the other person to express himself/herself more by showing interest in what he/she is saying.
-In this regard, your body language plays an influential role, so ensure that you use friendly gestures.
+Instead, encourage the other person to express himself/herself more by expressing interest in what he/she is saying.
+In this regard, your body language plays an influential role, so ensure you use friendly gestures.

-By asking the right question at the right time, you can help the other person to express himself/herself better.
+By asking the right question at the right time, you can help the other person express himself/herself better.
 Never sound interrogative.
 This will discourage your partner.
-Judiciously use open ended questions such as ‘what’, ‘how’, ‘when’ and so on.
-Do not critically evaluate the other person’s statements.
+Judiciously use open-ended questions such as ‘what’, ‘how’, ‘when’ and so on.
+Do not evaluate the other person’s statements critically.
 If you do not get a point, paraphrase his/her words and ask if you have understood him/her correctly.

 The term empathetic means feeling the same way as the other person.
-This involves going beyond the literal meanings of the words and exploring the feelings attached to them by the speaker.
-This will give you a better idea about what the speaker is really feeling beneath his verbal communication.
-You can accordingly prepare your response so that it will not hurt the other person’s feelings.
+This involves going beyond the literal meaning of the words and exploring the feelings attached to them by the speaker.
+This will give you a better idea of what the speaker is really feeling beneath his verbal communication.
+You can accordingly prepare your response so that it does not hurt the other person’s feelings.

 By doing so, you convey the message that you respect the speaker and his/her feelings.
 Thus, you can build a positive relation with him/her.
 Once you earn his/her trust, you can mould his/her extreme opinions and bring him/her to an amicable solution.
 Thus, you can be a better communicator in disputes.